adventurerscodex/uat/uat_docs/player_tools/player_tools.md

 - [x] As a player, I can edit an armor

+- [x] As a player, I can select a row in the armor table and view the item in the preview tab

 - [x] As a player, I can click the first row in armor table to open the armor add modal

 - [x] As a player, if I start typing in the name, type and stealth field, I can select suggested items in the dropdown